Associate Vice President, HNI

 2. Workers Compensation indemnity severity continues to outpace inflation.

-3. Workers Compensation medical severity is growing faster than the medical consumer price index.
+3. Workers Compensation medical severity is growing faster than

 4. Workplace injury incidence rates are declining.